Annual ETC Certification

 How to File

-States may submit the annual ETC certifications to USAC through the 54.314 system, which is accessible through USAC’s E-File system.
-State officials may also submit certifications to USAC by email, fax or mail, although USAC highly recommends filing online through the 54.314 system.
-Once logged into the system, users can complete the required certification online and then print a PDF copy of the certification to mail to the FCC.
+States may submit the annual ETC certification to USAC through the 54.314 system, which is accessible through USAC’s E-File system.
+State officials may also send the certification to USAC by email, fax or mail, although USAC highly recommends filing online through the 54.314 system.
+Once logged into the system, users can complete the required certification online and then print a PDF copy of the certification to provide to the FCC.

 Carriers that self certify must submit the annual ETC certification to USAC using the 54.314 system.